rocky-linux/documentation/docs/books/web_services/053-load-balancer-proxies-squid.md

 | `-k parse`  | Test configuration file      |
 | `-k rotate` | Rotates logs                 |

-Logging client requests can quickly lead to the storage of large volumes of data.
+Logging client requests can quickly lead to the storage of large amount of data.

 It's a good idea to regularly create a new log file and archive the old one in compressed format.